LarryGensch/SwiftDefaults/README.md

         var b : String
     }

-    let value = swiftDefaults.codableValue(for: Foo.self, key: ourKey)
+    let value = swiftDefaults.codableValue(for: Foo.self, key: "key"")

     value << Foo(a: 1, b: "one")

 The encoder/decoder used by `CodeableValue` transforms the object into a `Data` object using JSON (by default).

+If you would prefer that the data stored in `UserDefaults` be stored as a property list instead of a JSON object, you can use the `CoderType` enum:

+    let value = swiftDefaults.codableValue(for: Foo.self,
+                                           key: "key",
+                                           coderType: .pList)

 The `CoderType` enum allows you to specify JSON or Property List.
+Hopefully, there will be support for user-supplied encoders and decoders.
+The code has been written, but has not been tested, so it's currently commented out until I have time to ensure the code actually works as designed.

 ## ArrayValue